hermit-hacker/Pasteater/README.md

 Pasteater
 =========

-A modular framework for scraping paste sites, saving the content down, and alerting on items that meet specified search criteria.
+A modular framework in perl for scraping paste sites, saving the content down, and alerting on items that meet specified search criteria.